 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Nourbakhsh, Farnaz, "Process Reengineering and Optimization in Healthcare for Treating the Uninsured" (2019).
-Engineering Management, Information, and Systems Research Theses and Dissertations.
+Operations Research and Engineering Management Theses and Dissertations.
 7.

 Available for download on Tuesday, December 10, 2024